florianpilz/CLI-Option-Parser-Examples/README.md

   - expected type, i.e. Integer, can be given
   - throws an error instead of a helpful message, if a problem occured (wrong type for example)
   - validations can only check if value is in an array of predefined values
+  - **Summary:** best option in the standard library, but [micro-optparse](http://florianpilz.github.com/micro-optparse/) should be preferred if possible, because it replaces all weaknesses by strength (strong validations, informative error messages, proper default values, ...)

 [Switches](https://github.com/thoran/switches)
 ----------------------------------------------